sde-gui/libmypath/README.md

 2. Libmypath uses dladdr() to read the file name of the mapped executable image.
 3. As the last resort, libmypath attemts to guess the path based on the value of *argv\[0\]* and the *PATH* environent variable.

+# Supported operating systems and environments

+The library targets:

+* Linux
+* FreeBSD
+* NetBSD

+May work for other Unix-like systems as weel.

+More systems will probably be tested in the future.

 # Usage

-Libmypath is not intended for building as a shared object and installing to `{/,/usr,/usr/local}lib`.
+Libmypath is not intended for building as a shared object and installing into `{/,/usr,/usr/local}lib`.
 Just drop it into your application's source code and use it directly.

+On Linux, provide `-ldl` option for the linker in order to make `dladdr()` symbol available.
+Refer to OS-specific manuals on other systems.

+When linking the application statically or on systems where `dladdr()` is unavailable, `#define MYPATH_DISABLE_DLADDR` to disable linking to that symbol.
+(Normally the option looks like `-DMYPATH_DISABLE_DLADDR` for gcc, clang or another gcc-compatible compiler.)

+# Test app

+See `build_test_app.sh`.
+Edit it for make the app building under your OS, if necessary.
+Build it and make sure the detection logic works as expected.
+Report issues, if any.

 # Portability issues